lemonrock/cordial/README.md

 		* Svg2Png, then go from there, really.
 Multiple outputs.
 		* Is ICO still needed in 2017?
 	* HTML
+		*
+	// TODO: How do we minify CSS across multiple HTML pages?
+	// TODO: Take HTML and run it through languagetool
+	// TODO: Validate length of title and description, content, etc
+	// TODO: Sitemap videos?
+	// TODO: More markdown plugins, external + internal (eg for a URL, SVG, IMAGE)
+	// TODO: markdown plugins using `` syntax, markdown plugins using arguments from ```CODE``` syntax

 		* Add videos within web page to SiteMap.xml.
 * Modify zopfli crate to allow specifying options
 * RSS